Anti-cult movement: Christian countercult movement

 In the 1940s, the long-held opposition by some established Christian denominations to non-Christian religions or supposedly heretical, or counterfeit, Christian sects crystallized into a more organized Christian counter cult movement in the United States.
 For those belonging to the movement, all religious groups claiming to be Christian, but deemed outside of Christian orthodoxy, were considered "cults."
 Christian cults are new religious movements which have a Christian background but are considered to be theologically deviant by members of other Christian churches.
 In his influential book The Kingdom of the Cults, first published in the United States in 1965, Christian scholar Walter Martin defines Christian cults as groups that follow the personal interpretation of an individual, rather than the understanding of the Bible accepted by mainstream Christianity.
 He mentions the Church of Jesus Christ of Latter-day Saints, Christian Science, the Jehovah's Witnesses, Unitarian Universalism, and Unity as examples.

 The Christian countercult movement asserts that Christian sects whose beliefs are partially or wholly not in accordance with the Bible are erroneous.
 It also states that a religious sect can be considered a "cult" if its beliefs involve a denial of what they view as any of the essential Christian teachings such as salvation, the Trinity, Jesus himself as a person, the ministry of Jesus, the Miracles of Jesus, the Crucifixion of Jesus, the Death of Christ, the Resurrection of Christ, the Second Coming of Christ, and the Rapture.

 Countercult literature usually expresses doctrinal or theological concerns and a missionary or apologetic purpose.
 It presents a rebuttal by emphasizing the teachings of the Bible against the beliefs of non-fundamental Christian sects.
 Christian countercult activist writers also emphasize the need for Christians to evangelize to followers of cults.

 Governmental opposition

 The secular opposition to cults and new religious movements operates internationally, though a number of sizable and sometimes expanding groups originated in the United States.
-Some European countries, such as France, Germany, Belgium and Switzerland have introduced legislation or taken other measures against cults or "cultic deviations."
+Some European countries, such as France, Germany, Belgium and Switzerland have introduced legislation or taken other measures against cults or, where cults are not legally defined, sectarian abuses thereof.

 In the Netherlands "cults," sects, and new religious movements have the same legal rights as larger and more mainstream religious movements.
 As of 2004, the Netherlands do not have an anti-cult movement of any significance.